Neverdecel/ARGent/README.md

 ---

-**ARGent** is an AI-driven alternate reality game where the story finds you through your inbox.
+**ARGent** is an alternate reality game where AI characters feel genuinely alive.
 No app to check.
 No game interface.
-Just messages from AI characters who remember everything, adapt to your choices, and blur the line between fiction and reality.
+Just messages from entities with persistent memory, consistent personalities, and their own agendas — arriving through your real inbox, blurring the line between fiction and reality.

 ## The Experience